-What Happened in Central Falls?
+What Happened with COVID-19 in Central Falls?

 How a tiny New England mill city, and a family who calls it home, endures the long shadow of the coronavirus pandemic.

 Three past-due bills, $85 each: That’s what Floridalma gets to worry about today.
 It’s a good thing, a sign of progress.
 It means her family’s fundamental needs — health, food, shelter — have been met for the moment.

 On this day, a wet, warm, transitional one as summer blends to fall, Floridalma and her ten-year-old son, Alexis — clad in green-rimmed eyeglasses and a face mask decorated with trucks — bound down the steps from their first-floor apartment and head to nearby Jenks Park.
 They pass an oval-shaped patch of dusty earth flanked by three play structures and follow the path toward Cogswell Tower, a stunning century-old monument with four clock faces looming over every corner of Central Falls.

 The humidity worsens Floridalma’s already-belabored breathing, but the fatigue — “la fatiga, ay dio,” she says, rubbing her forehead — hasn’t set in for the day.
 She notices white tents tucked in the back of a packed parking lot at Progreso Latino.
 The nonprofit agency is hosting another outdoor food pantry, where dozens wait in line to fill reusable bags with free groceries.
 Floridalma and Alexis join the queue and choose orange juice, milk, rice and some produce.
 The amount of food they get is less than before, when COVID-19 beset the city and the family first outstretched their hands for help.
 But it makes sense: Unlike other places hit hard in the early days of the pandemic, the coronavirus never let up in Central Falls.
 There’s more need now than ever before.